The Best Plate Carriers for Comfort, Protection, and Performance

-Certain vendors provide cummerbunds as aftermarket options, some even incorporating built-in soft armor, like the FirstSpear Overlap Cummerbund.
+Certain providers offer cummerbunds as aftermarket options, with some featuring built-in soft armor like the FirstSpear Overlap Cummerbund.

 In high-end carriers like the Crye JPC 2.0, the backside may feature attachment points or zippers for mounting various backpack and loadout accessories on the rear panel.